 Shopping in Marsaxlokk Malta is a little limited.
 There are a number of small souvenier kiosks and shops and a large market on the seafront, however, if you want a shopping experience then the place to be is the nearby capital, Valletta.
 Valletta is just a short drive or bus journey away and is the perfect place to blow away those purse cobwebs with a selection of products and shops, you are certain to find whatever you set out for in Valletta.

 Overlooking the northern arm of Marsaxlokk Bay is the hill of Tas-Silg.
 This archaeological site contains remains of megalithic temples of the Tarxien phase, with later alterations resembling the Hagar Qim model.
 Bronze-age material was also found scattered around the area.

-The site's most important period, however, is considered to be that which goes from the end of the 6th Century BC to the 1st Century AD, with most of the extant structures belonging to the latter part of this span.
+The site's most important period in Marsaxlokk History, however, is considered to be that which goes from the end of the 6th Century BC to the 1st Century AD, with most of the extant structures belonging to the latter part of this span.
 Again it was used as a religious site, this time as a temple dedicated to Astarte/Hera.
 In fact a number of dedications to both goddesses, or to the one goddess, under both the Phoenician and Greek names, have been found.

 The Tas-Silg site was to be used again for religious purposes sometime in the 4th century AD, when it was adapted to a new religion, Christianity, and possibly used as a monastery.

 include complimentary transfers to and from the airport, however, if you are looking to make your own way bus route 119 is the only direct route.
 The bus is one of the easiest ways to get around Malta and for those looking to travel to Valletta, a short ride on bus 81 or 85 will takje you to the city centre.
 Travelling around Malta can be done by bus or you can rent a car, the Maltese drive on the left just like the UK.Accommodation in Marsaxlokk